Mary Dees

-Mary Ella Dees (June 3, 1911 – August 4, 2005) was an American stage and screen actress who once served as a primary stand-in double for actress Jean Harlow.
+Mary Ella Dees (June 3, 1911 – August 4, 2005) was an American stage and screen actress with mostly minor roles.
+The most notable moment of her career came when Dees served as a stand-in double for the deceased Hollywood star Jean Harlow who had died during the filming of Saratoga (1937), enabling the completion of the film.

 Biography and career

 Born in Syracuse, New York, on June 3, 1911, the daughter of a successful lawyer, Dees was for a time raised in Tuscaloosa, Alabama.
 She worked for a short time as a typist before moving to Hollywood in 1932.
 She was named Miss America in Hollywood in 1932, an accomplishment that led director Jack Conway to give her a bit part in Red Headed Woman.
 That film starred Jean Harlow, who befriended Dees.
 She advised the newcomer to study dancing, helped her to shop for "the right clothes" and helped to pay for Dees's gowns.

-Dees was a dancer when, in 1937, after the sudden death of Harlow, she was cast by MGM boss Louis B. Mayer as a four-minute stand-in for the star, who was acting opposite Clark Gable on the film Saratoga, which was still in production.
+Dees was a dancer and bit-part actress when, in 1937, after the sudden death of Harlow, she was cast by MGM boss Louis B. Mayer as a four-minute stand-in for the star, who was acting opposite Clark Gable on the film Saratoga, which was still in production.

 Dees had parts in The Last Gangster (1937), The Women (1939), as well as a number of Three Stooges shorts, which included Hoi Polloi (1935), and numerous Marx Brothers comedies.